Arthur Scargill: Socialist Labour Party and retirement

 In 1996, Scargill founded the Socialist Labour Party after the Labour Party abandoned the original wording of Clause IV – advocating the public democratic ownership of key industries and utilities – from their constitution.
 He has contested two parliamentary elections.
 In the 1997 general election, he ran against Alan Howarth, a defector from the Conservative Party to Labour, who had been given the safe seat of Newport East to contest.
 In the 2001 general election, he ran against Peter Mandelson in Hartlepool.
-He lost on both occasions, winning 2.4% of the vote in Hartlepool at the 2001 general election.
+He lost on both occasions, winning 5.2% of the vote in Newport East and then 2.4% of the vote in Hartlepool.
 In May 2009, he was a candidate for the Socialist Labour Party for one of London's seats in the European Parliament.

 After stepping down from leadership of the NUM, Scargill became active in the UK's Stalin Society saying the "ideas of Marx, Engels, Lenin and Stalin explain the real world".
 In an address to members in 2000, Scargill celebrated the October Revolution, saying, "I am sick and tired of listening to the so-called 'experts' today who still criticise the Soviet Union and, in particular, Stalin."
 Scargill criticised Poland's Solidarity calling it an "anti-socialist organisation which desires the overthrow of a socialist state", which Scargill saw as deformed but reformable.